pnp/pnpcore/src/samples/Demo.ASPNetCore/README.md

 - In App registrations, click __New registration__

-- Enter a name for your new app, make sure *Accounts in this organizational directory only* is selected As the Redirect URI, in Web platform enter __https://localhost:44336/signin-oidc__ (The port may vary according to your Visual Studio)
+- Enter a name for your new app, make sure *Accounts in this organizational directory only* is selected.
+As the Redirect URI, in Web platform enter __https://localhost:44336/signin-oidc__ (The port may vary according to your Visual Studio)

 - Under __Implicit grant__ section, check __ID tokens__